jingtaozhan/JPQ/README.md

 ```

 ## Preprocess
-Here are the commands to for preprocessing/tokenization.
+Here are the commands for preprocessing/tokenization.

 If you do not have MS MARCO dataset, run the following command:
 ```
-bash download_data.sh
+sh ./cmds/download_marco.sh
 ```
 Preprocessing (tokenizing) only requires a simple command:
 ```